CellFateNucOrg/FischleLab_Eswara_ribo0seq/README.md

 Only Dimerisation, Only LLPS, No LLPS No Dimerization and Double mutant compared to lin-61; hpl-2::gfp control.

 ***upregulatedGenesOnArms.R*** produces:
-- Heatmap for all genes signfifantly upregulated in at least one group (combined or split by group)
+- Heatmap for all genes significantly upregulated in at least one group (combined or split by group)
 - Boxplots of LFC of upregulated genes (or all expressed autosomal arm genes)
 - Upset plot for all datasets
 - Venn diagram for all datasets